yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 ## 3 Summary

-In this guide, we walked through a detailed, step-by-step process for securely connecting Azure Container Apps to Azure OpenAI using a User-Managed Identity.
-While setting up a User-Managed Identity might seem cumbersome at first, it offers the significant advantage of reusability.
-If your systems are few or flexibility isn't a major concern, a System-Managed Identity might be preferable.
+In this guide, we walked through a detailed, step-by-step process for securely connecting Azure Container Apps to Azure OpenAI using a User Managed Identity.
+While setting up a User Managed Identity might seem cumbersome at first, it offers the significant advantage of reusability.
+If your systems are few or flexibility isn't a major concern, a System Managed Identity might be preferable.

-However, as the number of systems increases, User-Managed Identities become very handy.
-After creating a User-Managed Identity and assigning roles, you can reuse the same ID across various services like Azure App Service, Azure Functions, and Azure Kubernetes Services.
+However, as the number of systems increases, User Managed Identities become very handy.
+After creating a User Managed Identity and assigning roles, you can reuse the same ID across various services like Azure App Service, Azure Functions, and Azure Kubernetes Services.
 The more systems or services you manage, the more beneficial this becomes.

-Please try using Managed Identities to build secure environments effectively.
+Please try using Managed Identities to effectively build secure environments.